jamunaponnuraj/javascript-projects/README.md

 # javascript-projects

-Projects with HTML, Javascript and CSS
+This is the main repository that contains all the projects made with simple HTML, Javascript and CSS